Rad710/devops/README.md

 # devops
 DevOps Setup for localhost

-Using Docker and Docker-in-Docker for Jenkins (using sysbox):
+### Using Docker and Docker-in-Docker for Jenkins (using sysbox):
+The Jenkins Master runs inside an isolated Jenkinx-box (sysbox) with a separated Docker Daemon.
+Then, the Jenkins Master container (inside the sysbox) is simply binded with the unix socket to the docker daemon of the sysbox: /var/run/docker.sock

+Now, the Jenkins is completely isolated from the host machine.

+The network is set to the host (network_mode: "host").
+Because, all other containers only exists in the local network (SonarQube, Docker Registry, InfluxDB), therefore to simplify access I use --network-host.
+This can be removed.

-Docker Engine + Docker Registry + Docker Registry UI Jenkins Master + SSH Agent + Docker Cloud Agents SonarQube Server + Postgress
+Docker Engine + Docker Registry + Docker Registry UI Jenkins Master + Docker Cloud Agents
+SonarQube Server + Postgress
 InfluxDB + Grafana

 TODO:
 - Give example of Jenkins Pipelines
-- Add How to Use and Configure Guide for each Container

 TO RUN:
 First install docker using the script inside docker folder.